Yazwh0/BitMagic/README.md

 It is also a work in progress, for development you may find the [Official Emulator](https://github.com/X16Community/x16-emulator) or [Box16](https://github.com/indigodarkwolf/box16) a better choice.

+For more info on anything X16, you can join the [Discord server](https://discord.gg/nS2PqEC).

 ![Debugger Example](https://github.com/Yazwh0/BitMagic.Documentation/blob/9efdfa142d2c69cb8e83a94ef8faf692ab475a1a/Images/DebuggerExample.png?raw=true)